 3. The College Mathematics Competency.

 4. The major requirements listed under each program, and, if applicable, requirements in the minor.

+5. Experiential Learning Requirement

-5. A minimum of 120 credit hours, with a minimum of 45 credit hours taken at RIC.
+6. A minimum of 120 credit hours, with a minimum of 45 credit hours taken at RIC.
 Of the 45 credit hours, a minimum of 15 credit hours must be in the major (12 of which must be at the 300- or 400-level).